MattLScruggs/ResearchMap/README.md

 "Embedding Research" parses the text and creates a TF-IDF matrix, with each row representing an abstract, and each column a word, with the correspoding value being the TF-IDF score for the corresponding word and abstract.

+## Process

+Embed the abstracts in low-dim space.
+Cluster in low dim with UMAP for visualization.
+Grid the low-dim space and calculate saturation.
+Map unsaturated values to key terms, based on loading scores.
+Find clusters with high SSD/span.
+Are these the clusters with highest volatility?
+Create markov text generator.
+Create synthetic abstracts with probable values of missing data.